 Injury Cases are Separate from Property Damage Claims

-Most car crash claims are categorized into two main areas: property damage and personal injury.
-One adjuster will handle the property damage in a separate adjuster will handle the personal injury claim.
+Most car crash claims fall into two main categories: property damage and personal injury.
+One adjuster will handle the property damage, and a separate adjuster will handle the personal injury claim.

 Liability must be determined for an adjuster to pay a claim.
-But, in many cases, liability is clear, and a recorded statement is not necessary to fix liability.
+But in many cases, liability is clear, and a recorded statement is not necessary to establish it.
 An example is a person struck from the rear while stopped at a red light.

 Property Damage Claims Settlement Tips